-Over the past several years, our Governance Committee has led our Board through a director succession planning process.
-The Governance Committee initiated the process to allow for a smooth and gradual transition from our directors who were nearing 15 years of service to new directors with the right skills for our company's future, while preserving the culture of the Board.
+Our Governance Committee leads the Board through a director succession planning process.
+It initiated the process to allow for a smooth and gradual transition from our directors who were nearing 15 years of service to new directors with the right skills for our Company's future, while preserving the culture of the Board.

-The process began with a review of the individual skill sets of current members and consideration of additional skills that could be beneficial for the Board in the future, with a particular focus on the company's strategy and emerging risks.
-The Governance Committee also reviewed the tenure of each existing Board member and discussed potential timing for inviting new members to join the Board.
-The Governance Committee then developed a general transition timeline and assembled a list of potential candidates who were identified through a combination of personal relationships, industry knowledge, and research.
-This foundational work regarding director succession planning has proved beneficial with the retirement of eight directors since April 2016.
+The process includes an ongoing review of the individual skill sets of current members and consideration of additional skills that could be beneficial for the Board in the future, with a particular focus on the Company's strategy and emerging risks.
+The Governance Committee also reviews the tenure of each existing Board member and discusses potential timing for inviting new members to join the Board.
+The director succession planning process has proved beneficial with the retirement of nine directors since April 2016.
+This process has allowed us to gradually refresh each of our independent directors in an orderly manner.